stateofblackasheville/soba-visualization/docs/README.md

 # Installation

+## Get some data
+It will probably be easier to work through this with some data.
+Make a Google Docs spreadsheet with your information, like [this]

 ## Install React
 First things first - make sure you have React and React DOM installed on your site